 - To the Administrator Addressed: Foster Care Awareness, May 17, 2013, available online.

 - To the Administrator Addressed: Child Abuse and Neglect Reporting Requirements, March 6, 2013, available online.

 - To the Administrator Addressed: Importance of Maintaining the Education Stability for Children and Youth in the Foster Care System, August 22, 2012, available online

 - To the Administrator Addressed: Attendance, Admission, Enrollment, Records and Tuition, August 2, 2012, available online.

-- Visit TEA’s Foster Care Education Listserv to join and select ‘Foster Care Education’
+Join TEA’s Foster Care Education Listserv and select Foster Care Education.